HEPData/hepdata/INSTALL.rst

 1. Run a Sauce Connect tunnel (recommended).
 This is used by GitHub Actions CI.
     1. Create a Sauce Labs account, or ask for the HEPData account details.
-    2. Log into Sauce Labs, and go to the "Tunnels" page.
+    2. Log into Sauce Labs, and go to the "Tunnel Proxies" page.
     3. Follow the instructions there to install Sauce Connect and start a tunnel.
        Do not name the tunnel with the ``--tunnel-name`` argument.
     4. Create the variables ``SAUCE_USERNAME`` and ``SAUCE_ACCESS_KEY`` in your local environment (and add them to your